 These are a popular make of low-profile septic tanks which were installed in high groundwater sites.
 They all had to be replaced as they distorted with the pressure.
 Buy the best quality tanks that you can afford - it is cheaper in the long run.

 This ia a Conder ASP 6 after a tractor ran over it.
 A car would have caused similar damage.
-He sent us the photo to see if we could repair it - the answer was NO. Never install a sewage plant in a trafficked area.
+He sent us the photo to see if we could repair it - the answer was NO. Never install a sewage plant under a road..

 The above photo is of an old 'Thorpecrete' trickling filter sewage treatment plant.
 You can see the tipper tray submerged on the right and the distribution channels running from it are also under water.
 The plant has its outlet at the bottom, about 1.5 metres below ground, so there should be no liquid in the tank.
 The grey colour of the water is typical of the septic tank effluent that is discharged into it.The filter media, which is composed of stone chips, has become clogged and the soakaway drainfield is also blocked.
 A totally new system is required.
 Thanks to Mr.P.
 D. for permission to use the photo.